waleko/PictureCrypt/README.md

 ## i18n
 ### Languages
-This project is available in multiple languages thanks to awesome QT Linguist Platform.
+This project is available in multiple languages thanks to the Qt Linguist Platform.

-Currently we have:
+Available languages:

 - English (default)
 - Russian